What Is Compensation? (Definition and Types)

 Compensation contains base pay and additional forms of payment.
 In addition to your base pay, you might also see the following types of compensation in your career:

 Benefits are an important part of a compensation package.
-These benefits can vary depending on your employer and company, but common benefits can include:
+These benefits can vary depending on your employer and company, but common benefits include:

 Bonus pay is a type of compensation your employer might offer.
 Some employers offer performance bonuses.
 For example, if you exceed your sales for the year, your company might pay you a certain amount at the end of the period as a bonus.
 Other companies offer regular bonuses to reward and motivate professionals.
 For instance, some businesses provide an annual holiday bonus to all team members.